 An additional sun visor is provided on the driver's side to better protect the driver from being blinded.

-DPERATION
+REPAIRS

 VEHICLE MEMORY

 How the system functions

 No doubt you have often reflected on how great it would be if you could configure your vehicle's various adjustment settings to meet your own personal requirements.
 In developing this vehicle, the manufacturer of the MINI has incorporated a number of options which can be programmed specifically for your vehicle.

 What the system can do

 Your MINI Dealer can provide you with details on the capabilities of the Vehicle Memory system.

 Examples for Vehicle Memory:

-- Automatic locking if none of the vehicle doors are opened, refer to page 26 - Automatic locking after starting to drive, refer to page 28 - Selective central locking system, refer to pages 26, 27 - Convenience operation, refer to pages 26, 27 - ▷ Pathway lighting, refer to page 59 - ▷ Daytime driving lamps, refer to page 60 - Speed-dependent windshield wipers, refer to page 62 - Setting units for outside temperature and fuel consumption display, refer to page 69 - Setting units for display of temperatures specified for automatic climate control system, refer to page 83 - ▷ Volume control PDC, refer to page 77 - ▷ Acoustic alarm for starting PDC activation, refer to page 77. - This symbol alerts you to Vehicle Memory functions in the Owner's Manual.
+- ▷ Automatic locking if none of the vehicle doors are opened, refer to page 26 - ▷ Automatic locking after starting to drive, refer to page 28 - ▷ Selective central locking system, refer to pages 26, 27 - ▷ Convenience operation, refer to pages 26, 27 - ▷ Pathway lighting, refer to page 60 - ▷ Daytime running lamps, refer to page 61 - ▷ Speed-dependent windshield wipers, refer to page 63 - ▷ Setting units for outside temperature and fuel consumption display, refer to page 70 - ▷ Setting units for display of temperatures specified for automatic climate control system, refer to page 87 - ▷ Volume control PDC, refer to page 81 - ▷ Acoustic alarm for starting PDC activation, refer to page 81. - This symbol alerts you to Vehicle Memory functions in the Owner's Manual.
 After memory functions have been reconfigured, your vehicle may operate slightly differently from the descriptions used in this Owner's Manual.
-If you decide to sell your vehicle one day, please remember to have the memory functions reset to their default configuration.
-TRANSPORTING CHILDREN SAFELY The proper place for children Do not leave children unattended in the vehicle; otherwise they could endanger themselves and others by opening the doors, for example.
-In principle, all seats in your MINI or MINI Convertible except for the driver's seat are suitable for installing universal childrestraint systems for all age groups that have been approved for the age group in question.
+If you decide to sell your vehicle one day, please remember to have the memory functions reset to their default configuration.◀ DATA TRANSPORTING CHILDREN SAFELY The proper place for children Do not leave children unattended in the vehicle; otherwise they could endanger themselves and others by opening the doors, for example.
 Children should always sit in the rear Accident research shows that the safest place for children is on the rear seats.
 Only transport children under the age of 13 or smaller than 5 ft/150 cm in the rear in a child-restraint system suitable for their age, weight and size.
 Otherwise there is an increased risk of injury in the event of an accident.
 Children 13 years of age or older must wear a fastened safety belt as soon as a childrestraint system is no longer suitable due to their age, size or weight.
-All rear seat positions in your vehicle meet the recommendations of the SAE J1819 standard for securely mounting child-restraint systems in motor vehicles.
-Exception for the front passenger seat Should it be necessary to use a childrestraint system on the front passenger seat, the front and side airbags for the front passenger must be deactivated.
+All of the seats in your MINI except for the driver's seat meet the recommendations of the SAE J1819 standard for securely mounting child-restraint systems in motor vehicles.
+Exception for the front passenger seat

+Should it be necessary to use a childrestraint system on the front passenger seat, the front and side airbags for the front passenger must be deactivated.
 Otherwise, there is a significant risk of injury to the child if the airbags deploy, even if the child is seated in a child-restraint system.
-Your MINI Dealer will be glad to advise you.
-For additional information on automatic deactivation of the front passenger airbags, refer to page 75.
-Installing child-restraint systems Always follow the manufacturer's instructions when selecting, installing and using child-restraint systems; otherwise the system's protective effect could be diminished.
-Commercially available child-restraint systems are designed to be secured with a lap belt or with the lap-belt section of a lapand-shoulder belt.
-Incorrectly or improperly installed child-restraint systems can increase the risk of injury to children.
-Always follow the instructions on installing the system precisely.
-OVERVIEW DATA S1 TRANSPORTING CHILDREN SAFELY
+Your MINI Dealer will be glad to advise you.◀

+For additional information on automatic deactivation of the front passenger airbags, refer to page 79.

+Installing child-restraint systems

+Always follow the manufacturer's instructions when selecting, installing and using child-restraint systems; otherwise the system's protective effect could be diminished.

+OPERATION

+REPAIRS

+51

+TRANSPORTING CHILDREN SAFELY